 8/21/24 Update: If I'm being honest, I'm not impressed.
-I planted 15 in a raised bed and a few became mushy before harvest (and they were planted next to Red Dutch Shallots in the same bed and none of the shallot were mushy).
-I harvested 22 and seven became mushy and unusable while curing.
-I'm planning on replanting 10 bulbs to see if they perform better during the 2025 season, but I'm unsure if the bulbs will even make it through mid-October when I do my fall planting.
+I planted 15 in a raised bed and a few became mushy before harvest (and they were planted next to Red Dutch Shallots in the same bed and none of the shallots were mushy).
+Of the 22 I harvested 22, seven became mushy and unusable while curing.
+I replanted 10 bulbs to see if they perform better during the 2025 season.

 The Green Mountain variety was originated/cultivated by Kelly Winterton around the year 2000 in Utah USA.